 - With kids, we understand how difficult it is to keep their toys contained.
 Toys strewn throughout your house can easily become a tripping hazard.
 During the holidays, it is best to keep all of the toys confined to one room or area so that your child can be seen.

 - Rugs can be tripping hazards for guests who have mobility issues.
 It might be worth moving area rugs temporarily if you have a guest with mobility issues.

 Slip and falls can be tricky when it comes to determining who is liable for any injuries.
 You need an experienced personal injury attorney, such as Tampa personal injury attorney, who is experienced to help you sort through a slip and fall injury on your property.
 They can help you determine who is responsible for medical expenses.
-Most homeowners and renters insurance plan, have provisions to protect you.
+Most homeowner and renter insurance plans, have provisions to protect you.